Funding your fixer upper

 What are the benefits of buying a fixer upper?

 A fixer upper can be a sound investment for those who don't mind a little work or a house full of construction workers.
 Benefits can include:

 - Ability to move into a desirable neighborhood you otherwise can't afford.

 - Fewer competitors—which may be beneficial in a hot real estate market.

 - Chance to build more equity than with a “move-in ready" home.

 - Potential to claim an investment tax credit.
-Talk with your tax or financial advisor about your particular situation.
+Talk with your tax or financial consultant about your particular situation.